WooMinecraft/woominecraft-wp/readme.txt

 Tags: minecraft, woocommerce, donations
 License: GPLv2 or later
 Requires at least: 4.4.2
-Tested up to: 4.4.2
+Tested up to: 4.5.3
-Stable tag: 1.0.4
+Stable tag: 1.0.5

-Works in conjunction with the WooMinecraft java plugin for Minecraft to provide a self-hosted donation platform.
+A FREE Minecraft Donation plugin which works in conjunction with my WooMinecraft java plugin for Minecraft to provide a self-hosted donation platform.

 == Description ==